ahmetomerv/ahmetomerv.github.io/content/blog/on-leaving-turkey/index.md

 If things change, I will also change my opinion.
 But until then, I've made my decision.
 My future lays in Europe.

 \* This ending sounded like a serious statement, it isn't, but it kind of is.
+Took me couple of days to edit and finish it.
+This has got to be worth it.